-STUDENT PROGRESS Grade Term Completed Area V - Professional, Major and Elective Courses: ORI 101 - Orientation to College HPS 103 - Foundation Competencies for Health Sciences 3 HPS 105 - Medical Terminology HPS 117 - Phlebotomy 5 HPS 122 - CPR, First Aid, Infection Prevention, and Safety Issues for Clinical Practices HPS 124 - Personal and Professional Development NAS 120 - Fundamentals of Nursing Assistant/Home Health Aide NAS 121 - Fundamentals of Nursing Assistant/Home Health Aide Clinical Total Hours Required for Degree:28
+SIUDEN I PROGRESS Grade Term Completed Area V - Professional, Major and Elective Courses: 50 125 ORI 101 - Orientation to College HPS 103 - Foundation Competencies for Health Sciences 3 0.00 to 14 HPS 105 - Medical Terminology HPS 117 - Phlebotomy 5 7 7.4 HPS 122 - CPR, First Aid, Infection Prevention, and Safety Issues for Clinical Practices · HPS 124- Personal and Professional Development 7.2 NAS 120 - Fundamentals of Nursing Assistant/Home Health Aide ·- NAS 121 - Fundamentals of Nursing Assistant/Home Health Aide Clinical 3 Total Hours Required for Degree:

-NOTICE(s): This is a Short Certificate Program.
+NOTICE(s: This is a Short Certificate Program.
 If a 2.5 or higher GPA is maintained for both semesters, the student will qualify for priority admissions points into the LPN program.
 These points are good for a period of two (2) years.
-Admission Requirements: The student must have a high school diploma or GED, a minimum score of 65 on the reading portion of the COMPASS Placement Test, and be at least 18 years of age.
+Admission Requirements: The student must have a high school diploma or GED, a qualifying score on the reading portion of the Accuplacer Placement test, and be at least 18 years of age.

-Office Administration A.A.S.
+OFFICE ADMINISTRATION A.A.S.